rohitkjohnedu/my_yade/doc/sphinx/prog.rst

 Multiple dispatch
 ------------------
 Multiple dispatch is generalization of virtual methods: a :yref:`Dispatcher` decides based on type(s) of its argument(s) which of its :yref:`Functors<Functor>` to call.
-Numer of arguments (currently 1 or 2) determines *arity* of the dispatcher (and of the functor): unary or binary.
+Number of arguments (currently 1 or 2) determines *arity* of the dispatcher (and of the functor): unary or binary.
 For example:

 .. code-block:: python